codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 Install the Codefresh Runner on your Kubernetes cluster to run pipelines and access secure internal services without compromising on-premises security requirements.
 These pipelines run on your infrastructure, even behind the firewall, and keep code on your Kubernetes cluster secure.

-As the Codefresh Runner is **not** dependent on any special dockershim features, any compliant container runtime is acceptable.
-The docker socket/daemon used by Codefresh pipelines is **NOT** the one on the host node (as it might not exist at all in the case of containerd or cri-o), but instead an internal docker daemon created/managed by the pipeline itself.
+The Codefresh Runner does not rely on specific dockershim features.
+It can work with any container runtime that adheres to the standards.
+In Codefresh pipelines, the docker socket/daemon is an internal docker daemon created and managed by the pipeline itself.
+It is also distinct from the docker daemon on the host node, which may not even exist in cases where containerd or cri-o is used.

->**IMPORTANT**:<br>
+Review [Runner architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#codefresh-runner-architecture) and how the [Runner works behind firewalls]({{site.baseurl}}/docs/installation/behind-the-firewall/).

+>**IMPORTANT**:
+We have transitioned to a new Helm-based installation for the Codefresh Runner, which is now the default for all Runner installations.<br>
+We encourage you to transition existing installations, both CLI- and Helm-based, to the new Helm installation.
+The [CLI-based installation and configuration](#cli-based-codefresh-runner-installation) is considered legacy, and will be actively maintained going forward.

+>**Codefresh Runner with spot instances**:<br>
-  Using spot instances can cause failures in Codefresh builds as they can be taken down without notice.
-If you require 100% availability, we do not recommend using spot instances.
+  Using spot instances can cause failures in Codefresh builds as they can be taken down without notice.<br>If you require 100% availability, we do not recommend using spot instances.

+After installing the Codefresh Runner, you can:
+* View the Runner Agent and its Runtime Environments
+* View Runner components and resources
+* Configure different aspects of the Runner

 ## System requirements